MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/roles-in-meetings-or-live-events.md

 ### Guest attendee

-The guest attendee is outside of your organization and is invited to join the meeting by a member of the tenant.
+A guest attendee is someone from another organization who has been invited to access Teams or other resources in your organization's tenant, based on the Azure Active Directory B2B platform.
+Guest users can be invited to join regular meetings and channel meetings.
 Read more about a guest attendee in [What the guest experience is like](guest-experience.md#comparison-of-team-member-and-guest-capabilities).

 | Live event  | | |||
 |---------|----------------|----------------|---------------------|------------|--------------|